AhmedAtef07/ImageSteganography/README.md

     python main.py res/bigimage.jpg -ce res/smallimage_1.jpg

-By using the flag `-ce` (conceal and extract) the script with conceal `smallimage_1.jpg` into `bigimage.jpg` producing another image, then extract the concealed image from it.
+By using the flag `-ce` (conceal and extract) the script conceals `smallimage_1.jpg` into `bigimage.jpg` generating another image, then extract the concealed image from it.

 ## Screen shots
 ![](http://i.imgur.com/aDu63i7.png)